resonite-love/resonite-version-monitor/README.md

 3. Add Steam credentials as GitHub Secrets:
    - `STEAM_USERNAME`: Your Steam username
    - `STEAM_PASSWORD`: Your Steam password
+   - `STEAM_BETA_KEY`: Beta key for accessing headless branch
-   - These are required for downloading Build.version files
+   - These are required for downloading Build.version files and accessing beta branches
 4. The workflow will run automatically on schedule

 ## Manual Run